One to One: John & Yoko is an affectionate look at the couple’s activism, but there’s nothing new here for Lennon devotees.

 MacDonald’s previous documentary, High and Low – John Galliano, put its subject in front of the camera to explain himself, but One to One: John & Yoko is mercifully shorn of the usual talking heads approach.
 Instead, we get an impressionistic montage of the era in which the concert took place.
 Footage of news reports and TV advertisements is intercut with interviews with Lennon and Ono, as they explain their new direction in life.
 The couple moved from luxury living in London to a two-room apartment in Brooklyn in 1971, as their social concerns became more of a theme in their creative endeavors.

 If the idea that John and Yoko had a social conscience is revelatory to you, then One to One will be a treasure trove.
-From members of a performing choir protesting in front of Nixon to Jerry Rubin warming up a crowd with demands for revolution, Lennon and Ono’s lives at this time were defined by standing up against monuments to the status quo.
+From members of a performing choir protesting in front of Nixon to Jerry Rubin warming up a crowd with demands for revolution, we see that Lennon and Ono’s lives at this time were defined by standing up against monuments to the status quo.

 The intercutting of TV footage reflects the couple’s routine and living quarters.
 As recreated in the documentary, Lennon and Yoko had their TV propped at the end of their bed, and would spend hours upon hours taking in whatever images it had to offer.
 This analog version of doomscrolling is recreated in the edit, cutting from adverts for bleach or Coke to newsreel from the Attica Prison riots, or napalm being dropped on Cambodia.
 Perhaps the defining relationship of One to One: John & Yoko is not that of the couple themselves, but of them to that television.